agk98/my_blog/_posts/2020-04-10-Quick-Sort.markdown

 ---
 layout: post
-title:  "Getting Over My Fear Of Quick Sort"
+title:  "How I Learned Quick Sort!"
-description: This is my approach to learning the working of Quick Sort.
+description: I always dreaded the idea of working with Quick Sort.
+Here, I show you how that changed.
 date:   2020-04-10
 categories: Algorithms Sorting
 ---
-I was first introduced to Quick Sort in my Algorithm's class at college.
+<p>I was first introduced to Quick Sort in my Algorithm's class at college.
 All that I could understand from my professor was that the algorithm used to select an element as a pivot and then sort all the elements around it.
 I could never wrap my head around how it worked and how I could implement it in my projects.
 So naturally, I skipped all my exam questions that were related to it and chose to forget its existance.
 But now, I decided to face my fears and finally tackle the quick sort problem and find out what made it so "quick".
-Here's how I set about doing so and ended up being super comfortable with it.
+Here's how I set about doing so and ended up being super comfortable with it. </p>
 <br/>
 <h3><b> What is Quick Sort? </b></h3>
 Quick Sort is a Divide and Conquer algorithm.
 It begins by picking an element from the list, called <i>pivot</i> and then re-arranges the rest of the elements in the list around this pivot to finally give us a sorted array.
 <h3><b> How Does It Work? </b></h3>
 The first step is to choose an element as a pivot from the array of unsorted elements.
 The pivot can be selected in any of the following ways:<br>
 <ul>